UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/2-FeatureUpgrades/C3-Inspection.md

+# Feature Upgrade Process: Section C Part 3: Inspect Upgraded Production Instance

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing